ultralytics/ultralytics/docs/en/usage/simple-utilities.md

 )
 ```

+1. Nothing returns from this function.

-For more details, see the [reference section](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate) and consider combining with the [`segments2boxes` function](#convert-segments-to-bounding-boxes).
+For more details, visit the [auto_annotate reference section](../reference/data/annotator.md#ultralytics.data.annotator.auto_annotate).

-### How can I convert COCO JSON annotations into YOLO format?
+### How do I convert COCO dataset annotations to YOLO format?

-Ultralytics provides a `convert_coco` function that converts COCO JSON annotations into the YOLO format.
-Here's a sample code snippet:
+To convert COCO JSON annotations to YOLO format for object detection (bounding box) datasets, use the `convert_coco` function.
+Here's an example:

 ```python
 from ultralytics.data.converter import convert_coco